dneimke/Blazor.Samples/Docs/introducing-blazor-forms.md

 | [`<DataAnnotationsValidator>`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.forms.dataannotationsvalidator?view=aspnetcore-5.0)                       | Applies validation rules based on Data Annotations at runtime                                                                                                                                                    |
 | [`<ObjectGraphDataAnnotationsValidator>`](https://docs.microsoft.com/en-us/aspnet/core/blazor/forms-validation?view=aspnetcore-5.0#nested-models-collection-types-and-complex-types) | Applies validation rules similar to DataAnnotationsValidator except that it traverses nested properties within an object hierarchy of the given model.
 Note that this need to be added as a separate dependency. |

-Validation components have access to the `EditContext` and use this to access and validate the `Model`.
-The validators write to a store of error messages for each field associated with the form.
+Validation components access the `EditContext` to validate the `Model` and write any error messages to a [ValidationMessageStore](https://github.com/dotnet/aspnetcore/blob/edc1ca88e17e6cb60a5ea0966d751075d35111b9/src/Components/Forms/src/ValidationMessageStore.cs) for each related field.
 You can see the code for how this is done [here](https://github.com/dotnet/aspnetcore/blob/edc1ca88e17e6cb60a5ea0966d751075d35111b9/src/Components/Forms/src/EditContextDataAnnotationsExtensions.cs#L36).

-Form fields then access the [ValidationMessageStore](https://github.com/dotnet/aspnetcore/blob/edc1ca88e17e6cb60a5ea0966d751075d35111b9/src/Components/Forms/src/ValidationMessageStore.cs) when determining how to render their own state.
+Form fields then also access the same `ValidationMessageStore` looking for any associated errors when determining how to render their own state.
 The following image shows the Email field highlighted in red, indicating to the user that it is in an invalid state.

 ![](./images/form-validation.jpg)

-In addition to the styled warnings, you can add `ValidationMessage` and `ValidationSummary` components to display detailed validation error messages to the user at relevant positions on the form.
+In addition to the styled warnings, you can add `ValidationMessage` and `ValidationSummary` components to your form to display detailed messages about errors to the user at relevant positions on the form.
 As you may have already guessed, both of these components also access the `ValidationMessageStore` to access error messages.

 ## <a name="extending-validation"></a> Extending Validation Components

 In certain situations, you might want to customize the error styles to conform to your design system.
 For example, suppose you're building your applications with Bootstrap.
-You might want to apply Bootstrap styles during validation to improve the user experience.
+You might want to apply Bootstrap validation styles to improve the user experience.

 ![](./images/form-validation-2.jpg)

-This is done by extending the `FieldCssClassProvider` class and overriding the `GetFieldCssClass` method to apply specific styles based on the state of the field.
+This can be done by extending the `FieldCssClassProvider` class and overriding its `GetFieldCssClass` method to apply your own specific styles based on the state of the field.
 The following piece of code shows how easily this is done.

 ```csharp
 public class BootstrapStyleProvider : FieldCssClassProvider